 How to Document Gift Funds: FHA vs. Conventional Home Loan

-The most expensive part of buying a home is often the down payment, and if you want your child to move out of your basement, you might want to help them along with a gift fund.
+Usually, the most expensive part of buying a home is the down payment, and if you want your child to move out of your basement, you might want to help get them started with a gift fund.

-Even if you aren’t a Millennial, we could all use a little assistance in terms of money from time to time, couldn’t we?
+Even if you aren’t a Millennial, we could all use a little financial assistance from time to time, couldn’t we?

 What is a gift fund?